ZippCodder/WTRW/README.md

 ### Objects and Collectables

 The game, as an open world features a number of objects that the player can collect and interect with to preform different activities, and each has their own significance or use.
 Below is a list of all interactable obejcts and collectable (can be placed in the player's inventory) objects in the game.
+Note that the use of some objects can change depending on the behavior mode of the player.

 1. Food and Drinks - (Provide energy and health when consumed)